All activities should be supervised by an adult. As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Here are some activity ideas you can do with your Christmas playdough:

 – Have your child roll out the playdough and create a Christmas pie or cake.
 Use a toy pie cutter to cut up your Christmas pie.

 – Create Christmas trees and decorate them with sequins or confetti stars.
-We even used sprinkles in these ones we made a few years ago.

 – Make a candy cane by twisting your white and red playdough together.
 It will even smell like candy canes from the peppermint extract!

 – Create a winter snow scene with your white playdough.
 Add some winter confetti snowflakes with some winter animal toys (penguins, polar bear, etc) and turn it into a sensory play bin.

 Christmas Playdough Recipe

 We made 3 batches of this recipe – one red, one white and one green.
 Be sure to change out your scent extract and food coloring for each one!